 However, in the abovementioned capacities, Mr Thomas is not under an obligation to act in accordance with the directions, instructions or wishes of the Sponsor or Temasek (as the case may be) and therefore, the Board, in consultation with the NRC, takes the view that his Independent Director status is not compromised.

-The Board is satisfied that, as at 31 March 2024, Mr Thomas is able to act in the best interests of all Unitholders of MPACT as a whole.
+Therefore, the Board is satisfied that, as at 31 March 2025, Mr Thomas was able to act in the best interests of all Unitholders of MPACT as a whole during FY24/25 until his date of retirement.